You Can Boost Your Cell Phone's Weak Signal For Better Reception And More Reliable Calling

 Your cellular signal is sensitive to the environment, but there are ways to improve reception

-There are many reasons signal strength on your cell phone is poor.
-It could be a problem with your carrier, the materials in the walls of your home that block the signal, or something as simple as a bad battery.
+There are many reasons that signal strength on your cell phone may be poor.
+It could be a problem with your phone's carrier, the materials used to construct the walls in your home that block the signal, or something as simple as a malfunctioning battery that isn't able to power the antenna.
 Regardless of the cause, there are ways to boost your cell phone's signal to get more reliable connections.

 Check your cell phone's battery